Heatescape/PortfolioProjects/Bellabeat/readme.md

 <br />

 # 1. Summary 🎈
 Bellabeat, a high-tech manufacturer of health-focused products for women.
 Bellabeat is a successful small company, but they have the potential to become a larger player in the global smart device market.
-In this case study, I will focus on a single Bellabeat's product, Leaf,  and analyse the smart device dataset to gain insight into how consumers are using their smart devices.
+In this case study, I will focus on a single Bellabeat's product, <strong>Leaf</strong>,  and analyse the smart device dataset to gain insight into how consumers are using their smart devices.

 Leaf is Bellabeat's classic wellness tracker can be worn as a bracelet, necklace, or clip.
 The Leaf tracker connects to the Bellabeat app to track activity, sleep, and stress.
 <br />